-Spectroscopy in optics is the study of the different frequency or wavelength components (colors) of a light source, and using this information to deduce information about the material samples with which the collected light interacted.
-Variations in molecular structure correspond to different optical properties, creating unique spectroscopic “signatures” used to identify the materials under interrogation.
-The devices used to collect and identify the intensity of each wavelength of light in these signatures are called optical spectrometers.
+Spectroscopy is an optical analysis technique which measures the different frequency or wavelength components (colors) of a light source, and uses this information to determine the physical and chemical properties of the material samples with which the light interacted.
+Variations in atomic or molecular structure create different spectroscopic “signatures”, so the materials under interrogation can be identified and quantified.
+The devices used to collect and measure the intensity of each wavelength of light in these signatures are called optical spectrometers.

-There are several types of optical spectroscopy, including Emission, Absorption, and Raman.
+There are several other types of optical spectroscopy, including Emission, and Absorption.

-Absorption Spectroscopy – Cool material in front of a hot continuum source will remove specific colors from the broadband spectrum based on the composition of the material.
-A good example is the (cool) atmosphere of the sun, which generates absorption lines that can be attributed to individual elements.
-The yellow features from sodium, for example, are seen in absorption from the sun due to the presence of cool sodium gas in the solar atmosphere.
+Absorption Spectroscopy – Cooler material in front of a hot continuum source will absorb specific colors from the broadband spectrum based on the composition of the material.
+A good example is the outer atmosphere of the Sun, which generates absorption lines that can be attributed to individual elements.
+The same 589.0 and 589.6 nm wavelengths of sodium, for example, are seen as dark gaps (absorption lines) in the solar spectrum due to the presence of cool sodium gas in the Sun’s outer layers.